AlmaCookBook/AlmaCookBook.github.io/docs/workflows/nf-core-2.md

 > **Important:**
 > Everything in this tutorial is intentional in order to work on Alma so take care with each step ☺️ Note that you need to have an interactive session with at least 10GB and 2 cores to run the workflow interactively.

-## Before you start, log on and activate a mamba session
+## Step 1: Log on and activate a mamba session
 Note that mamba is the preferred environment, make sure you have followed this tutorial first: [nextflow with mamba](nextflow-envs.md).

 ```bash